sarahpilon/CrazyCollab/reports/Week5.md

      1. Figma designs completed
      2. PlantUML diagram finished
 3. **Next Week's Planned Goals:**
-     1. Develop a plan for user and developer documentation, and start writing drafts, finish in 3 days
+     1. Develop a plan for user and developer documentation and start writing drafts, and prepare for midterm presentation, finish in 3 days
 ### Ella Wilkinson
 1. **This Week's Planned Goals:**
    1. Implement UI on OSU's public html hosting, finish in 4 days